wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : Oh, yeah, that's the stuff, beautiful handwriting... wait... is that a Lesser-Spotted Wincle-Warbler?

 - He points offstage
-- Barclay and Barclay pull binoculars from the briefcases and frantically try to look
+- Barclay and Barclay pull binoculars from their briefcases and frantically try to look
 - Gideon pulls out the fake will and switches it with the real one

-**_Barclay One_** : Can you see a Wincle-Warbler
+**_Barclay One_** : Can you see a Wincle-Warbler.

 **_Barclay Two_** : No, I cannot.
-How disappointing
+How disappointing.

 **_Gideon_** : Ah, well, maybe you just missed it.
-Very quick, the Lesser-Spotted-Wincle-Warbler, it don't like being spotted.
+Very quick, the Lesser-Spotted-Wincle-Warbler.
+It don't like being spotted.

-- He passes back the file containing the fake will
+- He passes back the file containing the fake will and smiles an evil smile at the audience
 - They both look at Gideon with suspicion, but are not sure what just happened

 **_Barclay One_** : Mmm, very quick

 **_Barclay Two_** : They don't like being spotted

+- Mrs Tripps wheels the cake through the curtains, wearing safety goggles, mask and massive rubber gloves?
+- Ella trails behind her.

-**_Gideon_** : Anyway, I'd best let you gentlemen get on with things, I suppose you charge by the hour?
+**_Gideon_** : Anyway, I'd better not delay you gentlemen, I assume you charge by the hour?
 Ha.
 In you go... that will ain't gonna read itself.

+---

+# Will Reading

+- [ ] B&B dialogue?

+- Gideon appears FOC still holding the fake will

+**_Gideon_** : I can't believe uncle Clive left everything to those complete strangers.
+I'm family, I deserve everything.
+And I'm going to GET everything.

 - The curtains open
-- Mrs Tripps wheels the cake in
+- Mrs Tripps wheels the cake in (wearing goggles, rubber gloves etc?)
 - Freddie and Mrs Buttermuffin enter, loudly chattering
 - Gideon sees them, looks at the real will he's holding, looks around for somewhere to hide it, and as the only resort, shoves it in the cake

----

-# Will Reading

 **_Mrs Buttermuffin_** : Would either of you gentlemen like a slice of cake